Wallace Advisory Group LLC Sells 1,084 Shares of Copart, Inc. (NASDAQ:CPRT)

-Wallace Advisory Group LLC reduced its position in shares of Copart, Inc. (NASDAQ:CPRT – Free Report) by 14.5% in the 3rd quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
-The firm owned 6,370 shares of the business services provider’s stock after selling 1,084 shares during the period.
-Wallace Advisory Group LLC’s holdings in Copart were worth $274,000 at the end of the most recent reporting period.
+Wallace Advisory Group LLC lowered its position in shares of Copart, Inc. (NASDAQ:CPRT – Free Report) by 14.5% in the third quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
+The institutional investor owned 6,370 shares of the business services provider’s stock after selling 1,084 shares during the quarter.
+Wallace Advisory Group LLC’s holdings in Copart were worth $274,000 at the end of the most recent quarter.

-Several other large investors have also modified their holdings of the company.
-Fulton Bank N.A. boosted its holdings in shares of Copart by 103.7% during the 3rd quarter.
-Fulton Bank N.A. now owns 35,316 shares of the business services provider’s stock worth $1,522,000 after buying an additional 17,976 shares during the period.
-Salem Investment Counselors Inc. boosted its holdings in Copart by 126.9% in the 3rd quarter.
-Salem Investment Counselors Inc. now owns 40,780 shares of the business services provider’s stock valued at $1,757,000 after purchasing an additional 22,810 shares during the period.
+A number of other hedge funds have also made changes to their positions in the company.
+Fulton Bank N.A. increased its position in shares of Copart by 103.7% during the 3rd quarter.
+Fulton Bank N.A. now owns 35,316 shares of the business services provider’s stock worth $1,522,000 after purchasing an additional 17,976 shares in the last quarter.
+Salem Investment Counselors Inc. increased its position in shares of Copart by 126.9% during the 3rd quarter.
+Salem Investment Counselors Inc. now owns 40,780 shares of the business services provider’s stock worth $1,757,000 after purchasing an additional 22,810 shares in the last quarter.
 Massmutual Trust Co.
-FSB ADV boosted its holdings in Copart by 104.8% in the 3rd quarter.
+FSB ADV increased its position in shares of Copart by 104.8% during the 3rd quarter.
 Massmutual Trust Co.
-FSB ADV now owns 5,946 shares of the business services provider’s stock valued at $256,000 after purchasing an additional 3,043 shares during the period.
-Portside Wealth Group LLC bought a new stake in Copart in the 2nd quarter valued at $887,000.
-Finally, Chapin Davis Inc. bought a new stake in Copart in the 2nd quarter valued at $1,139,000.
-79.26% of the stock is owned by institutional investors.
+FSB ADV now owns 5,946 shares of the business services provider’s stock worth $256,000 after purchasing an additional 3,043 shares in the last quarter.
+Portside Wealth Group LLC acquired a new stake in shares of Copart during the 2nd quarter worth about $887,000.
+Finally, Chapin Davis Inc. acquired a new stake in shares of Copart during the 2nd quarter worth about $1,139,000.
+Institutional investors and hedge funds own 79.26% of the company’s stock.

 Insider Buying and Selling

-In related news, Director Matt Blunt sold 49,435 shares of the stock in a transaction dated Tuesday, October 3rd.
-The shares were sold at an average price of $43.11, for a total transaction of $2,131,142.85.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-In other Copart news, Chairman Willis J. Johnson sold 100,765 shares of the firm’s stock in a transaction dated Friday, December 1st.
-The shares were sold at an average price of $49.83, for a total value of $5,021,119.95.
-Following the completion of the sale, the chairman now owns 50,681,963 shares in the company, valued at approximately $2,525,482,216.29.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, Director Matt Blunt sold 49,435 shares of the firm’s stock in a transaction dated Tuesday, October 3rd.
-The shares were sold at an average price of $43.11, for a total transaction of $2,131,142.85.
+In related news, Director Stephen Fisher sold 160,000 shares of Copart stock in a transaction that occurred on Monday, October 9th.
+The shares were sold at an average price of $45.69, for a total transaction of $7,310,400.00.
+The transaction was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
+In other Copart news, Director Stephen Fisher sold 160,000 shares of Copart stock in a transaction that occurred on Monday, October 9th.
+The shares were sold at an average price of $45.69, for a total value of $7,310,400.00.
+The sale was disclosed in a document filed with the SEC, which is available at this hyperlink.
+Also, Chairman Willis J. Johnson sold 100,765 shares of Copart stock in a transaction that occurred on Friday, December 1st.
+The shares were sold at an average price of $49.83, for a total transaction of $5,021,119.95.
+Following the completion of the transaction, the chairman now directly owns 50,681,963 shares in the company, valued at approximately $2,525,482,216.29.
 The disclosure for this sale can be found here.
-Insiders sold 310,200 shares of company stock worth $14,462,663 in the last quarter.
-10.23% of the stock is owned by corporate insiders.
+Insiders have sold 310,200 shares of company stock valued at $14,462,663 in the last 90 days.
+10.23% of the stock is owned by insiders.

 Copart Profile